dahn510/verkle-or-merkle/README.md

-# merkle-vs-verkle
+# verkle-or-merkle
-benchmark against verkle and merkle
+simple benchmark against verkle and merkle
 proofs are encoded to json

 # parameters